 Texas Court Finds A Real Independent ContractorFinally, a victory for an employer on an independent contractor worker classification!
 This usually is a losing battle for employers who try... more

-Written by attorney James Hoffmann, 11 months ago.
+Written by attorney James Hoffmann, about 1 year ago.

 States have implemented workers compensation systems in order to offer protections to both employers and employees.
 Workers who are injured on the job will be entitled to medical care and... more

-Written by attorney Mark Chatow, 12 months ago.
+Written by attorney Mark Chatow, about 1 year ago.